This is what you should do:

-- Stipend scholarships (living allowance) are available, such as the APA (Australian Postgraduate Award) and MGS (Monash Graduate Scholarship).
+- Stipend scholarships (living allowance) are available, such as the RTP (Australian Research Training Program) and MGS (Monash Graduate Scholarship).
 The Dean's Postgraduate Research Scholarship is also offered by the Faculty of Science.

 - To qualify for a scholarship, you need a First Class Honours degree (HI) in a relevant field from an Australian or New Zealand university, or qualifications deemed "H1 Equivalent" by the relevant Monash committee.
 For example, H1 Equivalence may be granted for an H2A degree and a publication or relevant work experience, or for an equivalent overseas qualification.
 Your academic contact can help you in deciding whether your qualifications are sufficient, and with an application for H1 Equivalence if necessary.

 - All national and university level scholarship applications (RTP, MGS, IPRS, MIPRS) must be lodged with the Monash Institute of Graduate Research by 31 October for the main round, and 31 May for the mid-year round.